corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< note >}}
 A *lockstep deployment* involves stopping all nodes, upgrading to the new version of the CorDapp, and then re-starting them.
-As a result, nodes can't run different versions of the CorDapp at the same time.
+Nodes can't run different versions of the CorDapp at the same time.
 A *rolling deployment* is where every node can be stopped, upgraded to the new version of the CorDapp, and re-started independently—at different times if needed.
-As a result, nodes can be running different versions of the CorDapp and still transact with each other successfully.
+Nodes can be running different versions of the CorDapp and still transact with each other successfully.

 {{< /note >}}